JonYarber/music_modeling/README.md

 time to revisit this project.
 After refreshing my knowledge and conducting some new research, I discovered three key insights:

-1. The audio analysis data provides me exactly with what I need to create a convolutional neural network (CNN).
+1. The audio analysis data is perfect for building a deep learning model.
-2. The data makes for some very intriguing and stunning visuals.
+2. The data makes for some intriguing and stunning visuals.
-3. I may be able to print any 3D renderings on a 3D printer.
+3. I might be able to print any said visuals or renderings onto my 3D printer at home.

 The third point excited me the most.
 Having access to a quality 3D printer at home meant I only needed to generate an STL file from any 3D